4C Events

 The key outcome of this event was a renewed, collective commitment to responsible sourcing, combating climate change, and empowering producers globally.
 Participants, including representatives from producing countries, emphasized the need for collaboration, innovation, and shared responsibility to achieve meaningful progress in sustainability.

-Below is an overview of the agenda points and the presentations available for download:
+Below is an overview of the agenda points:

 Welcome Speeches